WW92030-STORAGE/NEURAL2/README.md

 # HOW TO RECREATE THIS

 Read through the header files for information on how neural networks learn and operate.
-This code isn't intended to be the most optimized.

 # QUESTIONS/CONCERNS/ISSUES